-The project area supports habitat for numerous special-status wildlife and plant species.
+The project area supports habitat for numerous special status wildlife and plant species.
 In order to provide an informative yet concise analysis three representative species, one with brackish water habitat needs, one with freshwater habitat needs and one requiring both fresh and salt water, were analyzed.
 These species include Black rail, California red-legged frog, and steelhead.
-Gains and losses of special-status species were assessed by considering the area of occupied or potentially suitable habitat for three key species (California red-legged frog, black rail, and salmonids) and how construction activities, duration, and elements might alter their suitable habitat and behavior.
+Gains and losses of special status species were assessed by considering the area of occupied or potentially suitable habitat for three key species (California red-legged frog, black rail, and salmonids) and how construction activities, duration, and elements might alter their suitable habitat and behavior.
 The metrics used to calculate impacts to these species included acres of black rail habitat, acres of upland habitat for California red-legged frog, linear feet of potential breeding aquatic habitat for California red-legged frog, and linear feet of steelhead habitat.
-Subcategories of near term and long term demonstrate that localized near term constraints would yield long term greater opportunities.
+Subcategories of near-term and long-term demonstrate that localized near-term constraints would yield long-term greater opportunities.

-Near Term
+Near-Term

-Constraint (EE-CON3): Creek Channel Improvements and Surface Dewatering May Impact Aquatic Habitat.
+Constraint (EE-CON4): Creek Channel Improvements and Surface Dewatering May Impact Aquatic Habitat.
 In order to modify the Lewis Gulch Creek stream channel, dewatering would be necessary, which could impact aquatic habitat and temporarily prevent aquatic species movement in the stream corridor.
-Surface dewatering of the channel may temporarily impact aquatic habitat until interstitial spaces in the unconsolidated fill are filled with stream sediments and/or are mobilized and replaced with a sufficient depth of stream deposits.
+Surface dewatering would affect aquatic species as they are returned to the modified channel and the channel fill is consolidated, in addition to potential impacts associated with the handing and temporary relocation.